-Stiefvater M., Lament: The Faerie Queen’s Deception, Scholastic 2011
+Stiefvater Maggie., Lament: The Faerie Queen’s Deception, Scholastic, 2011

 Another facet of the author’s writing that struck me is her changes of rhythm.
 Out of the threatening storm, the unexpected surges into the story, heralded by a sound or action, then revealed and almost immediately gone again leaving our hearts beating wildly and our minds wondering what the hell happened.